-Qualified Veterans, spouses or their un-remarried surviving spouses; parents of soldiers who died in the line of duty (Gold Star parent) can get a reduction to their property tax.
+Veterans exemptions lower the property taxes of qualified veterans, their spouses or un-remarried surviving spouses, and parents of soldiers who died in the line of duty (Gold Star parent).

 More ways to get help with this program

 To be eligible for Veterans’ Exemption, you should be able to answer yes to all of these questions.

 - Are you the current deeded owner, spouse, or surviving un-remarried widow/widower of the property owner?

 - Is the property your primary residence?